DELIVERING A HOSPITAL MASTER GROWTH PLAN AS A RELIABLE PARTNER

 UNEXPECTED BUDGET CUTS IN OUR PLAN

 When awarded the project, the CUP contract value was close to $18 million.
-Due to the owner’s internal budget cuts, we had to slash the contract amount to $10 million.
-We used our Preconstruction Cost Item (PCI) log, a comprehensive budget tracking tool, to control project costs.
-The budget can easily evolve with new changes, so we could redraw within the new contract on schedule.
+Due to the owner’s internal budget constraints, the contract amount was reduced to $10 million.
+We used our Preconstruction Cost Item (PCI) log, a comprehensive budget tracking tool, that allows us to easily adapt and track cost impacts with new changes and help guide the design team to redraw within the new contract and project schedule.
 The original scope included an office build-out for the facilities management that was not included in the new contract.
-However, our team value-engineered to include infrastructure for underground plumbing for a future build-out.
-Also, the scope included demolition and removal of the old structure and equipment.
+However, our team managed the budget to include infrastructure for underground plumbing for a future build-out and demolition and removal of the old structure and equipment.
 Our team capitalized by selling the old generator to a second-hand equipment vendor, bringing $88,000 back into the budget.
 Even though we had to cut our original awarded amount in half, we ended up returning savings to the owner.

 RISKY POWER SWAP ON AN ACTIVE HOSPITAL CAMPUS

-The swap over from the old transformers to the new transformers is a delicate process.
+Once the new central utility plant was ready, it was time to switch the hospital power to the new transformer.
+The switch over from the old transformers to the new transformers is a delicate process.
 In the case of an operating hospital, there’s no room for error.
 Our team planned for two power shutdowns with the engineering team, electrical trade partners, and owners.
-Two months before, our team held a several-hour-long mock shutdowns with project stakeholders and hospital staff.
+Two months before, our team held a several-hour-long mock shutdown with the hospital staff and key project stakeholders.
 We talked through each process twice, so everyone knew what the actual shutdown would feel like and ensure everyone was comfortable with the plan.
 If anyone felt uncomfortable about the rehearsal, we addressed it well in advance.
-Also, we planned a brown-out for the emergency power several weeks ahead of the swap over.
+Also, we planned a brown-out for the emergency power several weeks ahead of the switch over.
 This partial reduction in power allowed us to see what would happen during the shutdown and what emergency systems would activate.
 Our team had weekly meetings with the facility manager, so she could accurately update her staff about the expected date.
 The input and cooperation from the hospital staff helped us to understand where the challenges were and plan accordingly.
 Because of this collaboration, the planned brown-out occurred flawlessly.